B-Houser/LTV-Numbers-Docs/clickfunnels.md

 1. In Clickfunnels’ top navigation bar, go to Clickfunnels > Sales
 2. In the "Showing Sales For" date selector, choose "All Time"
 3. Click the "Download Purchases" button.
 A popup with a progress bar will appear, indicating that Clickfunnels is preparing your historical sales data as a CSV file.
-  - Note: this process may take some time
+  - Note: this process may take some time to complete
 4. To download your historical sales data, either:
   - Wait until the progress bar finishes, then click the "Download" button and save the CSV file to your computer
   - Check your email for the download link and save the CSV file to your computer